 Rio Grande Cottonwood

 Here at White Sands, the Rio Grande cottonwood often appears stunted because much of its trunk is buried by the sand.
 A member of the willow family, its presence here indicates a dependable water source.
-Cottonwoods in the monument also serve as nesting and roosting sites for many different bird species and provide much needed shade during the hot summer months.
+Cottonwoods in the park also serve as nesting and roosting sites for many different bird species and provide much needed shade during the hot summer months.
 Its wood is soft and valued for its workability and texture.
 It was used by American Indians for masks and cylinders for drums.
 Strips of the branches and bark were woven into baskets.
 The tree’s buds and flowers are edible.
 The bark has purported curative powers and was used for treating bruises, strains, and sprains.
 A tea made from the bark is an anti-inflammatory agent and mild diuretic.

 This tall, grayish-green shrub produces hundreds of tiny golden flowers in late summer, making it an important food source for migrating butterflies in the late summer and early fall months.
 The feathery flowers are then followed by conspicuous white, downy seeds in the fall.
 Navajo weavers use rabbitbrush flowers to create a yellow dye for their rugs.
 It also was used for basketry, arrow shafts, and construction.
 Its English name refers to the small amount of natural rubber found in the sap.